BLoB: Bayesian Low-Rank Adaptation by Backpropagation for Large Language Models: Additional Experimental Results

 \subsection{Embedding Uncertainty of \ours: A Preliminary Visual Study}

 Estimating the uncertainty of LLMs in the embedding space has recently garnered significant attention in the community~\cite{chan2023adaptive}.
 Expressing models' uncertainty via their generated embeddings can benefit both discriminative (the focus of this paper) and generative models.
 In this section, we present a preliminary study on uncertainty estimation in the embedding spaces of different models, as illustrated in \Figref{fig:visual}.
 We compare \ours with two baseline models, \loranaivebbb and \loramcd, which can generate embedding samples and effectively estimate uncertainty.
 We exclude \loralap from this section due to its excessive memory consumption, which consistently results in Out-Of-Memory (OOM) errors during inference.
+The experiment is conducted on the OBQA dataset~\cite{obqa}, which consists of four categories.

 For each input sequence $\vs$, we use the last token's embedding generated by the final transformer block in Llama2-7B as the final embedding.
-Given the weights $\mW$, we denote the embedding as $\phi (\vs; \mW)$.
+Given the weights $\mW$, we denote the embedding as $\vphi (\vs; \mW)$.
 Generally, three types of embeddings can be generated using the Bayesian approach: \begin{itemize}[leftmargin=18pt] \item[(a)] Embeddings generated by the mean of the weights (these embeddings are shown as ``\starmark'' in \Figref{fig:visual}):

 \item[(b)] Embedding samples generated by sampling different weights from the approximate posterior, whose distribution is plotted by the solid line (\textbf{---}). \item[(c)] The expectation of the embedding, which is approximated by averaging the sampled embeddings: